Building Common Ground: Striving for Impeccable Allyship

 In a cross-racial context, an ally is one who supports people who are part of racialized groups that have been historically subjected to systematic prejudice, antagonism, and discrimination.

 However, the level of allyship we should be striving for is that of an Impeccable Ally.
 An Impeccable Ally is not a self-proclaimed title.
 This is not a certification that one can add to their LinkedIn bio.
 This is not a title one is given as a result of serving on a mission trip in Africa, or by having bi-racial grandchildren.
-An Impeccable Ally demonstrates the ability to build constructive cross-racial relationships while advocating for people of racialized groups in all areas of activity:
+Impeccable Allyship is a lifelong pursuit of someone who demonstrates the ability to build constructive cross-racial relationships while advocating for people of racialized groups in all areas of activity:

 1. Economics